MohammadRijwan/redtilt_ecom_app/README.md

 • splash.dart file, which initializes the app.

+## The core directory contains all the required files.

+## common layer

+• common folder contains common files for all the layers.

+## domain layer

+• Domain layer contains interface and model to structure the app in proper way.

+## data layer

+• Data layer contains auth, firebase, offline_data and product repository, it is responsible for fetching data from the server and local database.

+## provider layer

+• Provider layer contains all the required providers for the app.

+## util layer.

+• Util layer contains all the required utils for the app.

 ## The features directory contains all the required features of the application.

-## auth layer (auth folder includes)
+## auth layer

-• Displays the UI for add expense, expense list and view summary of expenses.

-• Presentation folder also includes screens and view models.
-View Model is responsible to displaying the data in the screen and maintain the state.
+• Auth folder contains login and signup feature.

+## cart layer

+• Cart folder contains cart feature with cart screen, cart notifier and cart state.

+## order_checkout layer

+• Order_checkout folder contains order checkout feature with order checkout screen.

+## product layer

+• Product folder contains product feature with product screen and product vm.

-## domain layer contains interface and model
+## product_details layer

-• Domain layer contains interface and model to structure the app in proper way.

-## data layer contains repository which fetches products from api or local database.

-Data layer contains auth, firebase, offline_data and product repository, it is responsible for fetching data from the server and local database.
+• Product_details folder contains product_details feature with product_details screen.

 ## To run app -> flutter build  command